Providing financial help for youth and families to address emotional and behavioral health challenges

 - Keep their child in their home, school or community

 - Shorten a child’s length of stay if placed in foster care or residential treatment

-Funding for the Focus on Youth Fund is provided by the Johnson County Board of Supervisors, and Johnson County De-categorization.
+Funding for the Focus on Youth Fund is provided by the Johnson County Board of Supervisors.